- How do children develop vocabulary?

 Taken by year-6 primary school students, the 11 Plus is a selective entrance exam used by UK grammar schools and many private schools to identify academically-able children before they enter said schools.
 The exam comprises four parts: verbal reasoning, non-verbal reasoning, English and maths.

+Primary children often struggle with learning new words and therefore have a limited grasp of the vocabulary featured in their school syllabus.
+In fact, 69% of teachers reported that the number of pupils with a word gap was either increasing or significantly increasing in their schools.
 Because the verbal reasoning and English papers rely on a good knowledge of vocabulary, it’s imperative that your child is well prepared before exam day arrives.
 So, if you’re looking for ways to help your child revise, you’ve come to just the right place.

 As with all exams, starting preparation and revision as early as possible is an excellent way to get your child ready for their 11 Plus.